Networking is a dirty word. What works in its place?

 If you’re looking to work on strengthening your network, these two posts can help:

-Or check out Relationships to Infinity: The Art and Science of Keeping In Touch, a great new book by my friend, Jason Levin, that provides tips for taking action now on getting in touch and staying touch with the friends and connections you already have.
+Or check out Relationships to Infinity: The Art and Science of Keeping In Touch, a great new book by my friend Jason Levin.
+It provides tips for taking action now to get in touch and stay in touch with the friends and connections you already have.

 Three takeaways from this book that stuck with me: